 2000: Avanti – Won Craft Award: Best research – Between the Lines eTV.
 (Producer/Researcher)

-1995: USIS Scholarship: Visited US on two month research trip.
+1995: USIS Scholarship: Visited US on two month research trip on arts education.

 1984: Merit Award – Rolfes Impressions ’84 – Johannesburg Art Gallery